chicio/chicio.github.io/_posts/2018-09-09-ios-notification-content-extensions.md

   way your notifications are presented, possibly by adding custom colors and branding, or by incorporating media and other dynamic content into your notification interface.

-So by let a `UIViewController` inside the extension adhere to the `UNNotificationContentExtension` we have an entry point for the customization of the user interface of the notification using its content.
-In the extension there's also a `MainInterface.storyboard` that we can use to customize the interface of the notification.
-So let's start by defining the interface in this storyboard.
-Below in the image there's the final result for the storyboard.
+So if a `UIViewController` inside a Notification Content Extension adhere to the `UNNotificationContentExtension` we are able to access to the notification content and we can customize its UI.
+In the extension there's also a `MainInterface.storyboard` that contains a single controller associated with the
+`NotificationViewController` previously mentioned.
+We can use this storyboard to customize the notification UI using interface builder.
+ So let's start by defining the interface in the storyboard.
+Below in the image there's the final result.

 ![notification storyboard](/assets/images/posts/notification-content-extension-storyboard-notification.jpg "notification storyboard")

-The we can fill the UI with the notification content we receive in the `func didReceive(_ notification:
+Then we can fill the UI with the notification content we receive in the `func didReceive(_ notification:
-UNNotification)` of the controller `NotificationViewController` that implements the protocol shown above.
+UNNotification)` of the `NotificationViewController` controller that implements the protocol shown above.
 Below you can find its source code.

 ```swift